Sheffield Tramway: Tenter Street depot

 Tenter Street depot (53°23′2″N 1°28′21″W) opened in 1928 and was the last operational tram depot.
 There was a bus garage on the upper level, accessed from Hawley Street.

 Holme Lane depot (Hillsborough)

 The depot at Holme Lane (53°24′7″N 1°30′12″W) closed on 23 April 1954.
 The facade of the building still stands, although the rest of the building has been demolished and a medical centre built in its place.

 Rolling stock

-For a comprehensive list of Sheffield trams of the tramway see Tramcars of the Sheffield Tramway.

 Unlike other tram companies, whose trams were often rebuilt and made to last 30 to 40 years, Sheffield Corporation adopted a policy of replacement by new vehicles after a 25-year life.
 By 1940, only 11 of its 444 trams were older than 26 years, more than half of them were less than ten.

 Sheffield Corporation operated 884 trams.
 Its last livery was blue and cream, worn on the preserved trams at Crich and Beamish.